will62794/mongo/src/mongo/db/repl/README.md

 We wait for both of these conditions to become true at the [beginning](https://github.com/mongodb/mongo/blob/eae31861e0f813f0099e1d490c4a622d75cd5a08/src/mongo/db/repl/repl_set_commands.cpp#L423-L439) of the `replSetReconfig` command, before installing the new config.
 After installing the new config, we wait for condition 1 to become true of the new config at the [end](https://github.com/mongodb/mongo/blob/eae31861e0f813f0099e1d490c4a622d75cd5a08/src/mongo/db/repl/repl_set_commands.cpp#L444-L451) of the reconfig command.
 This means that for a safe reconfig command to complete successfully, it may be necessary for a client to wait for either heartbeat propagation or replication of some oplog entries.

-Note that force reconfigs bypass all of these checks, and they do not enforce the single node change condition.
+Note that force reconfigs bypass all checks of condition 1 and 2, and they do not enforce the single node change condition.

 ### Config Ordering and Elections